 Tip: If you wait until after the evening fireworks to leave, you’ll be packed in this area like a can of sardines.
 We usually like to find a seat in the park and let the crowds clear before we attempt to leave.

 My favorite time to take the ferry is on a leisurely day when the sun is shining and it’s nice outside.
 I will nearly always take the ferry over the monorail when I arrive at the Transportation and Ticket Center.

 Magic Kingdom Resort Boats

-The resort boats are substantially smaller than the ferry, but there won’t be nearly as many guests using them.
+Boats that service the resorts are substantially smaller than the ferry.
+However, there won’t be nearly as many guests using them.

 - Magic Kingdom Ferry Service

 - Boat Dock 1 (Disney’s Wilderness Lodge and Fort Wilderness)